CodingYuanLiu/Ops-Introduction-Practice/assignment1/Storage.md

 Methods to do this tests is just write, read and move files and record the io thoughput.
 There are tools like iperf, rados bench, fio, cosbench, iostat and so on.

 Another thing about ceph is **reliability**.
 This can't be quantified, it can only be estimated.

+### My Comments

+Since there is no single failure, Ceph can achieve a low-cost, high-availability cluster, which can be used as a way to utilize older hardware, but it may not be of great significance to individual users.